htw-imi-showtime/showtime-website/content/_index.md

 a distance format - sad, but also an opportunity to explore the projects from afar!
-Just dip in for one or two project presentations, visit the projects in their virtual booths or watch the presentation videos, websites and demos when you want to.
+Just dip in for one or two project presentations, visit the projects in their virtual booths or watch the presentation videos, websites, and demos when it fits you best!
 {{</teaser>}}

 {{<teaser category="projects" title="One Term Ten Projects">}}